dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 <b>The difference</b> to what has been mentioned above in previous "Generic K8S" section is, <b>with NSX-T, the IP addresses of the Pods</b> that are backing the service will be automatically configured as pool members of the VIP on the NSX-T LB.
 This essentially makes the "NodePort" configuration irrelevant in NSX-T scenario, since for all north - south traffic which takes place between external resources and K8S cluster workloads, the NSX-T load balancer will redirect the requests directly to the Pod IPs.
 However for <b>Pod to Service traffic</b> obviously "ClusterIP" still has to be used.

 Note : Since in the topology NSX-T Load Balancer sits as a one armed Load Balancer, obviously it applies source NAT (SNAT) to the traffic.

+Note 2 : The Load Balancing algorithm that NSX-T Load Balancer uses is round robin by default.
+It can be configured by specifying the "pool_algorithm" parameter in ncp.ini file which was used during the ncp deployment phase in Part 4.
+Valid options are ROUND_ROBIN/LEAST_CONNECTION/IP_HASH/WEIGHTED_ROUND_ROBIN.

 Let' s validate all of the above in the lab.
 The service "nsxdemoservice" was already configured.